redhat-nfvpe/clearwater-rpm/scripts/deploy/README.md

 Then, you will need to create a
 `clouds.yaml` file
 ([documentation](https://docs.openstack.org/python-openstackclient/pike/configuration/)).
-You can use `clouds.yaml.sample` as an template for deploying on Rackspace.
+You can use `clouds.yaml.sample` as a template for deploying on Rackspace.
 For Rackspace you will also need:

     pip install rackspaceauth

 Finally, you will need to create a `topology.yaml` file, using `topology.yaml.sample` as a template.
-The topology `name` will be the domain of your server names and will also be used as the keypair name.
-You can choose different topology names to support multiple deployments in one cloud.
+Multiple deployments in the same zone should each have their own unique `site_name`, and each will get its own keypair with that name.
 In this file you can also choose the OpenStack image and flavors to use per server.
 (See Rackspace [flavors](https://developer.rackspace.com/docs/cloud-servers/v2/general-api-info/flavors/)).

 You can now deploy Clearwater:

     ansible-playbook deploy.yaml

-The playbook will create a keypair for you and write keys to `.key` and `.pub` files.
+The play will create a keypair for you and write keys to `.key` and `.pub` files.
 Note that the private key cannot be retrieved after creation, so make sure not to lose the private key file.
 It will then provision the servers and install the necessary packages on them.
-It is safe to re-run the playbook: it will never create additional servers beyond those declared in `topology.yaml`.
+It is safe to replay the playbook: it will never create additional servers beyond those declared in `topology.yaml`.

+To manully login to the servers use the private key and disable host key checking (something you always want to do when dealing we cloud IP addresses, which might be reused), for example:

+    ssh -i clearwater.key -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null root@192.237.176.164

 TODO